 Reasons Why JB-Weld Won’t Stick on Wooden Surfaces

-JB Weld products won’t stick on wooden surfaces that are wet and rotted.
+It’s true, there are times when JB Weld didn’t adhere well to my wooden projects.
+The main culprits?
+Wet and rotten wood.
 Impacted, loose, and unstable wood fibers hinder the adhesive from coming to stick on the surface.
 Also, dust, debris, dirt, and paint residue prevent the penetration of the glue into the wood.

 Strength of J-B Weld vs Epoxy